-Although they are similar, shumai and gyoza are different in taste because shumai is usually filled with pork or prawn, whereas gyoza is filled with ground meat and vegetables.
-Both types of dumplings are served alongside savory soy and vinegar dipping sauce.
+Although they’re similar, shumai and gyoza are different in taste because shumai is usually filled with pork or prawn meat, whereas gyoza is filled with ground meat and vegetables.
+Both types of dumplings are served alongside savory soy and vinegar dipping sauces.

-Gyoza is a Japanese dumpling based on Chinese Jiaozi, and it’s one of the most popular snacks and side dishes in Asia and America.
+Gyoza is a Japanese dumpling based on the Chinese jiaozi, and it’s one of the most popular snacks and side dishes in Asia and America.

-So, you’re likely wondering what else the dumplings have in common and how they differ, and that’s why I’m going to describe them further.
+So you’re likely wondering what else the dumplings have in common and how they differ.
+That’s why I’m going to describe them further!